euwbah/much-ado-about-sonic-pi/music/untitled-spacey-music/CompositionNotes.md

 However, most humans won't be able to hear distinctive pitches anymore when the frequency of a note is less than 16-20Hz.
 Instead, the "notes" will be perceived as just vibrations, since that's what 'sound' really is.
 Now, **this** is when the dissonance can really be heard.
 The sound when two flutes are unforgivingly out of tune, or the sound of a minor second (or even a microtonal diminished second, which is different than a 'diminished second' in standard music theory) -- they all have this 'phasing' sound in common.
 That is the sound of the two pitches very close in frequency, but actually, very far apart in the circle of consonances and disonnances (aka, the ubiquitous, overly said, underwhelmingly used Pythagorean circle of fifths).
 This is when the GCD is really a pathetically low frequency that you can even hear it affecting the sound from the meta scope and not the sound per se.

 *Sooooooo....* back to the topic on microtonality, there are two kinds:
-1. The one which questions the need for 12 and only 12 notes in an octave
+1. The one which questions the reason why there are 12 notes in an octave
 2. The one which only cares about the ratios between two notes, and disregards everything else, including standard tuning, the need for octaves at all, or perhaps even the need of a standard scale.

 The former is called 'xenharmonic' music.
 This is where people try to divide the octave by dividing it up from 5-TET, to 313-TET and everything in between.

-But, the type of microtonality that this, so far, untitled piece, is the latter kind.
+But, the type of microtonality that this, so far, untitled piece, is of the latter.
 I wouldn't say this is the most exotic type of microtonality, but it is definitely not possible to play on any standard fixed-pitched instrument, even after re-mapping keys on a MIDI controller to fit it.

 This is due to the fact that if there are already so many different ratios (to be accurate, an infinite amount of them) to choose from, and yet everytime a new chord / key is used, the specific notes will all have to change their tuning with regards to that new root note, wouldn't it be indeed hard to actually play anything at all?